 In 2006 rosters increased again to 42 players, 20 non-imports, 19 imports and 3 quarterbacks.
 The number of designated imports increased to three, meaning a minimum of seven non-import starting positions were required.
 It should be noted that teams have started more than the minimum of non-imports required, indicating greater Canadian talent than is often recognized.

 The CFL's 46-man active rosters (which include 2-man reserve lists), injured lists and practice rosters can be found by team on the CFL team websites.
-The CFL Transaction page have the latest transactions, roster moves and news from around the league.
+The CFL Transaction page have the latest transactions, roster moves and news from around the league (the legend for the League Transactions (DEL, ADD, SUSP, REM SGD, REM UNS, TRF) is found at the bottom of that page).
 See the Important Dates section on the CFLdb Statistics home page for roster cut-down dates, trading deadline, etc., which are added there when known.

 Teams must declare their 46-man roster and depth chart 24 hours before game time and 44-man roster and 2-man reserve list (scratch 2 players) 1 hour prior to game time.